drew-miles/drew-miles.github.io/_pages/about.md

 ---
 permalink: /
-title: "academicpages is a ready-to-fork GitHub Pages template for academic personal websites"
+title: "About"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

 I'm Drew Miles, a Research Assistant Professor at the California Institute of Technology.
+My research interests include developing technology and instruments for astronomy and, in particular, enabling observations of extended sources of UV and X-ray emission in our Universe: supernova remnants, the UV and X-ray backgrounds, and the intergalctic and circumgalactic medium (IGM/CGM).

 A data-driven personal website
 ======